vysheng/tg/README.md

 Client support TAB completion and command history.

-Peer refers to the name of the contact and can be accessed by TAB completion.
+Peer refers to the name of the contact or dialog and can be accessed by TAB completion.
+For user contacts peer name is Name <underscore> Lastname with all spaces changed to underscores.
+For chats it is it's title with all spaces changed to underscores For encrypted chats it is <Exlamation mark> <underscore> Name <underscore> Lastname with all spaces changed to underscores.

+If two or more peers have same refers that <sharp>number is added to ther end of it. (for example A_B, A_B#1, A_B#2 and so on)

 ### Supported commands